pipparichter/selenobot/README.md

 % Apparently the -e option just pts the package in "editable mode", which means that any changes made are reflected in the environment.
 I am not sure if this is actually
 % necessary when a user is installing it.
 ```
+cd selenobot # Important so that the directory structure is properly set up.
 pip install selenobot
 ```
+Modify the configuration file to set the necessary file paths.

 ## Accessing data